Title IX Policy (Aug. 1, 2024)

 3. Sexual Assault, Dating Violence, Domestic Violence, or Stalking, as defined in this policy.

+d.
 Consent

 Consent is willingly and verbally agreeing to specific sexual contact or conduct.
 No one who has been forced or coerced into sexual activity can consent.
-No one who is impaired by alcohol, other drugs, prescribed medication, mental disability, sleep, or involuntary physical restraint can consent.
+No one who is incapacitated by alcohol, other drugs, prescribed medication, mental disability, sleep, or involuntary physical restraint can consent.

 1. Force is the use or threatened use of physical force or violence against a person.